OrbisWeb3/orbis-sdk/README.md

 # Build decentralized social apps with the Orbis SDK
-By using the Orbis SDK, developers can build their own decentralized social apps or add a decentralized social layer to their existing application in a very easy and performant way.
+By using the Orbis SDK, developers can build their own decentralized social apps or add a decentralized social features to their existing application in a very easy and performant way.

 ## Why you should build on Orbis
 By being built on top of Ceramic, Orbis offers many advantages to developers interested in building decentralized social applications: